 2.3.
 Statistical analysis

-All the analyses were performed in the R statistical environment (R Core Team, 2019).
-We used generalized linear models (GLMs) to assess differences in species diversity, species richness, and abundance of the communities.
-Error distribution for abundance was investigated with the use of a negative binomial model, in MASS package (Venables and Ripley, 2002), while for species number, with the use of the Poisson distribution.
-To study interactions between individual groups of aculeates at individual stages of succession, we conducted a post-hoc test with Tukey correction for multiplicity in emmeans package (Lenth, 2019).
+All analyses were performed in the R statistical environment (R Core Team, 2019).
+We used generalized linear models (GLMs) to assess differences in species diversity, species richness, and community abundance.
+Error distribution for abundance was investigated with the use of a negative binomial model in the MASS package (Venables and Ripley, 2002); for species number, we used Poisson distribution.
+To study interactions between individual groups of aculeates at individual stages of succession, we conducted a post-hoc test with Tukey correction for multiplicity in the emmeans package (Lenth, 2019).

-To verify if plant succession was responsible for changes in community structure we performed redundancy analysis (RDA) with successional stage as an explanatory variable.
-Before the analysis, the matrix of abundance was subjected to the Hellinger transformation (Legendre and Cáceres, 2013).
-To identify the species most strongly reacting to the stages of succession, we fitted abundance of individual species to the defined RDA model, using envfit function of the vegan package (Oksanen et al., 2019).
-The number of species with significant vs. non-significant responses in each group were summarized in a 3 x 2 contingency table.
-Homogeneity of the contingency table was then tested with likelihood-ratio chi-square statistic (G2).
-To understand better the underlying relationships between species responses and trophic groups, we further decomposed the above table following the rules of partitioning in Agresti (2012).
+To verify if plant succession was responsible for changes in community structure, we performed redundancy analysis (RDA) with successional stage as an explanatory variable.
+Prior to the analysis, the matrix of abundance was subjected to Hellinger transformation (Legendre and Cáceres, 2013).
+To identify the species most strongly reacting to the stages of succession, we fitted the abundance of individual species to the defined RDA model, using the envfit function of the vegan package (Oksanen et al., 2019).
+The number of species with significant vs. non-significant responses in each group was summarized in a 3 x 2 contingency table, and the homogeneity of the contingency table was then tested with likelihood-ratio chi-square statistic (G2).
+To better understand the underlying relationships between species responses and trophic groups, we further decomposed the above table following the rules of partitioning in Agresti (2012).
 Partitioning steps can be found in a supplementary R code (https://github.com/szefer-piotr/sand_quarries).

-We calculated the rates of species exchange (β-diversity) on the basis of the transformed abundance matrices and assessed the character of changes in community structure between stages of succession for individual groups of the Aculeata.
-We used the Bray-Curtis (BC) dissimilarity as a measure of β-diversity.
+We calculated the rates of species exchange (β-diversity) on the basis of the transformed abundance matrices and assessed the character of changes in community structure between stages of succession for individual Aculeata groups.
+We used Bray-Curtis (BC) dissimilarity as a measure of β-diversity.
 According to Baselga (2013), we adopted the subdivision of β-diversity into two components: associated with changes in dominance structure of species (gradient component) and associated with appearance of new species (balanced component).
-We calculated both components for all the possible pairs of sites at stages I and II as well as II and III.
+We calculated both components for all possible pairs of sites at stages I and II as well as II and III.
 For comparisons of two successional stages, a site from an earlier stage was used as a random factor to account for local differences in community composition.
-For statistical analysis, we adopted an additional assumption concerning the permissible values of β-diversity, i.e. that no comparison between stages can be completely different (BC = 1) or completely identical (BC = 0), so empirical values of β-diversity equal to 0 or 1 were replaced by 0.001 and 0.999, respectively.
+For statistical analysis, we adopted an additional assumption concerning the permissible values of β-diversity, i.e., that no two stages can be completely different (BC = 1) or completely identical (BC = 0), and therefore, empirical values of β-diversity equal to 0 or 1 were replaced by 0.001 and 0.999, respectively.
 This allowed us to use the beta distribution in the statistical analysis.
-Statistical significance of changes in mean components of β-diversity for stages of succession and individual groups of species were calculated using the glmmTMB package (Brooks et al., 2017).
-Components of β-diversity were calculated using the codyn package (Hallett et al. 2019).
+Statistical significance of changes in mean components of β-diversity for stages of succession and individual groups of species were calculated using the glmmTMB package (Brooks et al., 2017), and components of β-diversity were calculated using the codyn package (Hallett et al., 2019).

-To determine the strength of association of species with successional stage, we calculated indicator values (IndVal) of Aculeata species recorded elsewherethere (Dufrêne and Legendre, 1997).
-The significance of IndVals was confirmed by a Monte Carlo test with 9999 permutations.
-We summarized the results in a 3 x 3 contingency table for three successional stages and three trophic groups.
-As above, we used the G2 statistic to test for homogeneity and individual partitioning steps can be found in a supplementary R code.
+To determine the strength of association of species with successional stage, we calculated indicator values (IndVal) fro each Aculeata species (Dufrêne and Legendre, 1997).
+The significance of IndVals was confirmed by a Monte Carlo test with 9,999 permutations.
+We summarized the results in a 3 x 3 contingency table for three successional stages and the three trophic groups.
+As above, we used the G2 statistic to test for homogeneity, and individual partitioning steps can be found in a supplementary R code.